 We have wonderful students in our school who will go above and beyond what is necessary to raise money.

-The Philadelphia Chapter of the Links, Incorporated - International Trends & Services Facet's goal is provide a service-learning opportunity for our partner, Girls, Inc. in order to raise awareness about the global water crisis while taking action to provide funds for a water, sanitation, and hygiene education project for a partner school in the developing world, specifically Africa.
+The Philadelphia Chapter of the Links, Incorporated - International Trends & Services Facet's goal is provide a service-learning opportunity for our partner, Girls, Inc. of Greater Philadelphia & Southern New Jersey.
+We have partnered with the Eureka Girls and the 8th grade Cohort to raise awareness about the global water crisis while taking action to provide funds for a water, sanitation, and hygiene education project for a partner school in the developing world, specifically Africa.

 "We at Sacred Heart School live and work to nurture each child through a Christ-filled environment by preparing all to value the quality of life.
 We strive for religious and academic excellence while we enhance the success of each child both now and for the future."
 The words above are the Mission Statement for the Sacred Heart of Jesus School in Hanover, Pennsylvania, in the United States of America.
 More than just words, these sentences embody the guiding principles of the educational experience at Sacred Heart School.
 We value the importance of this message beyond just our own classrooms, though.
 Jesus, Himself, said, “For I was hungry and you gave me food, I was thirsty and you gave me drink, I was a stranger and you welcomed me.”
 (Mt 25:35) True to the Gospel message and our Catholic heritage, we strive to extend our spirit of service to those in need to “enhance the success of each child both now and for the future."
 Please join us in our efforts and prayerfully consider joining Sacred Heart School in our efforts to assist our brothers and sisters in Christ.
 May God bless you always!